orbitalchicken/Roadmap/New.md

 		login screen, no user selected, username don't show up very well on some of the backgrounds Mint-Y Icon theme doesn’t show document contents.
 Mint-X icon variants can show the content of a text file without any problems, but this is not the case with Mint-Y. If Mint-Y will never support such a feature, I would suggest using an icon that indicates a text file, rather than the blank placeholder icon.
 		The disabled items(options) in menus don’t look good and are hard to read in Mint-Y-DARK theme.
-	In /boot, Memtest86+ version is 4.20 but the last version of Memtest86+ is 5.10.

 Cinnamon Edition - last processed comment: #523
 -----------------------------------------------
 	[Fixed in git] panel: right-click -> paste applet configuration doesn't work [Fixed in git] virtual keyboard: I used to click on the applet “on-screen-keyboard” and it came in focus (and only then).
 For this to work I have to enable it in the accessibility settings.
 With Cinnamon 3.0.x, this woks too, but the keyboard is popping up every each and then (click on menu etc.) and not only if I use the applet.
 Could this be adjusted?
-	[Fixed in git] Ctrl+Alt+Shift+R video recording crashes and throws Cinnamon into fallback mode I can disable mobile broadband using the switch in network preferences but it does have any effect.
-Next time I open up network preferences it is enabled again.
-I guess this could be a upstream problem though.
-	When connecting with PEAP authentication, the network manager applet just gets stuck instead of prompting for credentials. cinnamon panel unresponsive when using nvidia 304 drivers? nemo-preview does not close properly, press space to open it, press space to close it... you end up with an empty window. choose Mint-Y-Dark for controls: all blue “more info” links in spices’ online lists can’t be read on the dark background switch user with mdmflexiserver, log back in -> mouse cursor doesn't show up (comes back after a while if you type on keyboard)
-	cinnamon: place two panels (bottom and top), add application menu applet to top panel, left zone. when menu is open, hover the applet icon.. it makes the applet flicker. in the new ubuntu 16.04, touchegg works with 3 finger gestures, if I put synclient disable ClickFinger3 & TapButton3, however, in linux mint it’s not recognizing it..! any plans to fix this?
-	When scrolling down in the Menu smoothly, icons/items leave some “traces” behind, if you can call it that “Automatically connect to VPN when using this connection” option for a WiFi network connection is failing upon startup.
-It then connects to the wifi without the VPN. connected to vpn (cisco to be exact), it doesn’t display network icon with lock when connected in the system tray compared to previous version. system settings modules don't use the icon (in alt-tab, and window list) associated with the menu item I downloaded an icon set, just to try it tout, from http://linuxmint-art.org/content/show.php/My+Mint+Elementary?content=169859 I put the extracted folder in /usr/share/icons Went back to Preferences/Theme to find that most choices of icons were gone !
+	[Fixed in git] Ctrl+Alt+Shift+R video recording crashes and throws Cinnamon into fallback mode [Fixed in git] I downloaded an icon set, just to try it tout, from http://linuxmint-art.org/content/show.php/My+Mint+Elementary?content=169859 I put the extracted folder in /usr/share/icons Went back to Preferences/Theme to find that most choices of icons were gone !
 I deleted the elementary-icons folder.
 Went back to preferences/theme/icons and the choices were all back.
+	[Fixed in git] nemo-preview does not close properly, press space to open it, press space to close it... you end up with an empty window. cinnamon panel unresponsive when using nvidia 304 drivers? choose Mint-Y-Dark for controls: all blue “more info” links in spices’ online lists can’t be read on the dark background switch user with mdmflexiserver, log back in -> mouse cursor doesn't show up (comes back after a while if you type on keyboard)
+	cinnamon: place two panels (bottom and top), add application menu applet to top panel, left zone. when menu is open, hover the applet icon.. it makes the applet flicker. in the new ubuntu 16.04, touchegg works with 3 finger gestures, if I put synclient disable ClickFinger3 & TapButton3, however, in linux mint it’s not recognizing it..! any plans to fix this?
-	Why did you change from Noto Sans to Noto Sans Regular?
+	When scrolling down in the Menu smoothly, icons/items leave some “traces” behind, if you can call it that Why did you change from Noto Sans to Noto Sans Regular?
 Letters now look short and stretched.
 They are much more elegant on 17.3.
-	Bluetooth panel icon was nicer when it was monochromatic.
 	Update shield became so small.
+	network settings / network applet:
-	network applet: the list of available wlans contains my own wlan and another one of the same name with “auto” in front that has a black block where the connection strenght should appear.
+		the list of available wlans contains my own wlan and another one of the same name with “auto” in front that has a black block where the connection strenght should appear. connected to vpn (cisco to be exact), it doesn’t display network icon with lock when connected in the system tray compared to previous version.
+		I can disable mobile broadband using the switch in network preferences but it does have any effect.
+Next time I open up network preferences it is enabled again.
+I guess this could be a upstream problem though.
+		When connecting with PEAP authentication, the network manager applet just gets stuck instead of prompting for credentials.
+		“Automatically connect to VPN when using this connection” option for a WiFi network connection is failing upon startup.
+It then connects to the wifi without the VPN.
 	nemo:
 		changing desktop font size segfaults nemo (seems to only happen after a reboot.
 After nemo is restarted, this can't be reproduced anymore.)
 		When moving the panel, or resizing the panel, the desktop icons sometimes disappear.
 (Solution is to start/restart Nemo.)